Preparing for the Information Revolution.

 — Dick Raboy (2003)

 While the number of many mysteries that elude us in today’s business environment, there are also as many mysteries that won’t escape our awareness, even when they are right before our eyes.
-A new awareness can happen through our experience(s) with a critically discerning mind that collects these experiences and returns with an understanding of the way things actually do work and benefit us.
+A new awareness can happen through our experience(s) with a critically discerning mind that collects these experiences and returns them back with a new understanding of the way things actually do work and ultimately benefit us.
+This leads to a sincere transformation.
+It happened to me and the focus of this book is so it happens to you too.

 How it happened for me

 I’ve found the solution and now understand a way to do this for nearly every client.
-Not, a solution, but THE SOLUTION.
+Not, just a solution, but THE SOLUTION for returning an ROI.
+Usually, it’s 300% whatever they have paid me.

 It almost always requires an alteration of the way they and you as look at their business.
-You as their designer, social media marketer, Instagramer, adman, may want to try on these glasses because what I will show you are a set of keys to unlocking the Neuropeptides which control and manage all human default patterns.
+You as their designer, social media marketer, Instagramer, adman, may want to try on these lenses, find a way to test the ideas, and execute a campaign.
+What I will show you in the foloowing pages are a set of keys to unlocking the Neuropeptides which control and manage all human default patterns.
 Or as I like to call it, THE NEUROCHEMICAL.

 As with many noble causes one may reach for in the world, prior to all transformation, there needs to be an awareness first.
 It is in inspiring this awareness followed by a transformation that is the overall topic of this book.

 Think of a combination lock which you turn a dial.
-It is the combination of numbers, in a certain order that suddenly click the lock open.
+It is the combination of a certain set of numbers, in a certain order that suddenly click the lock open.
 If you are missing one of the numbers, does the lock open?
 No. The same is true of this Neurochemical system.
 It is no different.

 How did I stumble across this?